-A disability annuity will be computed under the general formula or under the guaranteed minimum annuity formula.
+A disability retirement benefit is computed under the guaranteed minimum annuity if

 forty percent of the employee's high-3 average pay; or